Mitanshu-0/Asynchronous-FIFO-with-Gray-Code-CDC-and-Cross-Domain-Reset-Handshake/README.md

 🧪 Verification

-The FIFO was verified using directed checks and data-integrity checking.
+The FIFO was tested using directed checks and data-integrity checking.

-Final simulation result
+Final Results

 # ================================================
 # FINAL RESULTS